bytex-solutions/snamp/docs/connectors/mda-connector.md

 ## Configuring attributes
 Each attribute configured in MDA Resource Connector has the following configuration schema:

-* `Name` - name of attribute in REST API or Thrift IDL
+* `Name` - name of attribute in REST API or Thrift IDL.
+Also, you can specify name using `name` configuration parameter.
 * Configuration parameters:

 Parameter | Type | Required | Meaning | Example